SlugEnt/DocumentServer/README.md

 ## Document Categories
 DocumentServer stores documents via Document Types, each of which has a category that indicates some general storage rules about how the document is stored and what happens to it after bieng stored.
 ### Category - WORM
 These documents are Write Once Read Many.
 Meaning the first time they are written is the only time they can be written.

 Overwrite or updates to the same document is not allowed.

 ### Category - Temporary
 These documents are considered transitory and only have a limited lifetime.
 Once their lifetime is up they are automatically deleted.
 The supporting app does not need to worry about them after sending them for storage, cleanup automatically happens by the DocumentServer engines.

+Overwrite or updates to the same document ARE allowed.

 ### Category - Replaceable
 These documents can be overwritten.
 Versioning of the documents does not happen.
 It is simply if the supporting application sends an update to this document with the document Id the one will be replaced with this new one.

+Be definition overwrite / updates ARE allowed.

 ### Category - Versioned???
+Overwrite is NOT allowed.

 ## Document Storage
 All documents must be associated with an Application.
 An Application is just a means of segmenting a whole bunch of related documents.